 If you are building a wire fence you can use nippers to cut chain link mesh and tension wires.
 These pliers cut just about any steel wire.
 All you need is to get the right size of pliers that will provide a good mechanical advantage when cutting tough steel wire.

 My favorite pair of end nippers are the 8-inch Wiha end-cutting nippers.
 They have sharp jaws that open at least 5/8 inches wide.
 The Wiha end nippers are forged from chrome vanadium steel and are rated to cut up to #4 AWG copper wire.
 I use them to cut off penny nails and rivets and the blades do not dull or get nicked.
 Their handles are well made and make the tool very comfortable in your hands.
 If you wish to buy a pair for your project, I have put a link to them on Amazon below:

 What are carpenters pincers?

-Carpenters pincers or pliers are a type of end cutter pliers for pulling and extracting nails and staples from wood material.
-They have a smooth rounded and broad head that rolls better than the regular end nippers.
-Coupled with the long handles, the pincers, therefore, provide good leverage for pulling and extracting nails from material without digging into the surface.
-They are great for pulling finish nails and brad nails from the trim that you want to reuse.
+Carpenters pincers are a type of end cutter pliers for pulling and extracting nails and staples from wood material.
+They have a smooth rounded head that rolls better than the regular end nippers.
+When you look at the comparison picture above, you see that the circular shape of the jaws is more pronounced on the pincers than nippers.

-Therefore, pincers are not the perfect choice for cutting objects.
-That is why they are exclusively suitable for carpentry work for removing nails and staples.
+Therefore, pincers are not the perfect choice for cutting objects but can pull nails without cutting them.
+That is why they are exclusively suitable for carpentry work for removing nails and staples from furniture and other wood projects.
 You can also use them to pull out nails from tight corners such as on cabinet hinges where a claw hammer or fencing pliers cannot access.